Andrea-Giordano/TheSecretSanta/README.md

 First of all, edit the resources/participants.txt and the resources/conditions.txt file with the name and emails of your friends and the constraints for your gifts.
 Secondly, you need a valid email to send your friends notifications.

-When you're, just run the application passing as param the email and password of the email.
-The application will take care of
+When you're ready, just run the application passing as param the email and password of the sender email.
+The application will take care of drawing pairs of secret santas and recipients and will send the formers an email with the instructions to make their gift.

 ## Is there a UI/Runnable to launch it?